Benchmarking OpenMM for Molecular Simulation on consumer GPUs

 Step 3: When the job is finished, upload the final result to the cloud and return the status to the Job Queue.

-Molecular simulations are typically compute-bound tasks, and the sizes of the input, checkpoint, and output files are small (a few MB), resulting in minimal upload and download times.
+Molecular simulations are typically compute-bound tasks, and the input, checkpoint, and output files sizes are small (a few MB), resulting in minimal upload and download times.
 Implementing a dedicated I/O thread to regularly upload the checkpoint can help eliminate any impact on simulation throughput.

 You can implement the proposed solution using Salad Job Queue or AWS SQS.

-Here is the example of an OpenMM-based simulation application integrated with the Kelpie worker:
+Here is an example of an OpenMM-based simulation application integrated with the Kelpie worker:

 https://github.com/SaladTechnologies/openmm